CondeNast/cnid-tech-tests/infra-task/README.md

 ## Context

 In the final stage of our interview process we want to discover how you handle infrastructure day-to-day.
-In preparation for the interview we request you complete the following task.
+We do not do whiteboarding or live coding tasks in the final round, instead we ask you to complete the following task in your own time and then talk us through your approach during the interview.

-This is a coding exercise to help us assess candidates looking to join the Infrastructure Engineering team at Condé Nast.
-It is not a pass or fail, but it will be used as the basis for questions and discussion in the interview.
+It is not a pass or fail, this is a candidate led starting point for dicusssion.

-We appreciate that your time is valuable, which is why we’ve designed this exercise to be completed in around 1-2 hours.
+We appreciate that your time is valuable, which is why we’ve designed this exercise to be completed in around 1-2 hours and keep the invterview rounds as lean as possible.
 If you cannot spare the time, you may want to consider option 2.

 ### Things we want to see